cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 ## Summary

-**tl;dr** Kubernetes-style Secrets in Cloud Foundry
+**tl;dr** Kubernetes-style Secrets for Cloud Foundry

-This RFC proposes a new resource to the V3 Cloud Foundry APIs called the `Secret` that is similar in design and purpose to the Kubernetes [Secret resource](https://kubernetes.io/docs/concepts/configuration/secret/).
-Cloud Foundry Secrets will support arbitrary data that is stored in [CredHub](https://docs.cloudfoundry.org/credhub/) and made available to apps via `tmpfs` mounted files using the same mechanism as [RFC 0030 - Add Support for File based Service Binding Information](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0030-add-support-for-file-based-service-binding.md).
+This RFC proposes adding a `secret` resource to the V3 Cloud Foundry API, similar in design and purpose to the Kubernetes [Secret resource](https://kubernetes.io/docs/concepts/configuration/secret/).
+Cloud Foundry Secrets will store arbitrary data in [CredHub](https://docs.cloudfoundry.org/credhub/) inject it into app containers via `tmpfs`-mounted files at a given path, using the same mechanism as [RFC 0030 - Add Support for File based Service Binding Information](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0030-add-support-for-file-based-service-binding.md).

 ## Problem

-The Cloud Foundry platform currently prefers for applications to accept configuration through environment variables.
-Other application platforms, such as Kubernetes, support other mechanisms for providing configuration at runtime [as volume-mounted files](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
-Many modern applications are adopting this file-based configuration approach since these files are not subject to the size limits of environment variables and can be updated without having to recreate the container.
-This RFC proposes introducing a similar mechanism in order to support these sorts of applications on Cloud Foundry -- without requiring code changes.
+Cloud Foundry currently supports app configuration via environment variables.
+Other application platforms, such as Kubernetes, support app configuration at runtime [via volume-mounted files](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
+Many apps are adopting this file-based configuration approach, since environment variables have length limits and files can be updated without having to recreate the container.
+This RFC proposes introducing file-based configuration to support these sorts of apps on Cloud Foundry — without requiring app code changes.

-### Why can't apps just use user-provided service instances (UPSIs) and service binding files?
+### What About User-Provided Services?

-Some apps may have config they want as files provided at runtime that don't naturally fit into the service binding model.
-For example, if an app relies on a config file that needs to live at a certain path, it may not be able to be updated to find it at another path such as `$SERVICE_BINDING_ROOT`.
+Why can't developers use user-provided service instances (UPSIs) and service bindings for file-based app configuration?
+Some apps may have file-based config that don't naturally fit into the service binding model.
+For example, if an app relies on a config file at a certain path, that plath may not be configurable to `$SERVICE_BINDING_ROOT`.
 This is especially the case for commercial off-the-shelf software (COTS).

 ## Proposal

-We introduce two new resources to the V3 Cloud Foundry APIs: the `Secret` and the `Secret Binding` along with their associated CRUD API endpoints.
+Add two new resources to the V3 Cloud Foundry API: `secret` and the `secret_binding`, along with associated CRUD API endpoints.

-### Why a separate `Secret` resource?
-Why not just store them under apps like environment variables?
+### Why Top-Level Resources?

-Several reasons here.
+Why not represent secrets as sub-resources of apps like environment variables?
+Two reasons:

 1. Secrets may be larger than environment variables.
 Modeling them separately lets us naturally keep them in a separate database table and even use separate services, like CredHub, to store their contents.
-2. `Secrets` may be shared across multiple apps.
-For example, if an "app" may actually be several actual Cloud Foundry apps that need to share certain configuration, certificates, or other credentials.
-By scoping the `Secret` at the `Space` level we can easily support this.
-Or an app may simply be using the blue-green deployment pattern and be several CF apps for that reason.
+2. Secrets may be shared across multiple apps.
+For example, a "logical app" may actually be several Cloud Foundry apps resources that need to share certain configuration, certificates, or other credentials.
+By scoping the `secret` at the `space` level, we can easily support this.
+Similarly, an app using the blue-green deployment pattern can easily share configuration between versions.

-### `Secret` and `Secret Binding` Resources
+### `secret` and `secret_binding` Resources
-The `Secret` will be a `Space`-scoped resource (similar to a `Route` or a `Service Instance`) that can be bound to one or more `Apps` using a `Secret Binding`.
+The `secret` will be a `space`-scoped resource (similar to a `route` or a `service_instance`) that can be bound to one or more `app`s in the `space` using a `secret_binding`.

-#### Example `Secret` Object
+#### Example `secret` Object

 ```json
 {